-The Black Celebrities Turned Venture Capitalist
+The Black Celebrities Turned Venture Capitalists

 The number of Black-owned businesses has risen dramatically.
 Research shows, since 2007, the number of firms owned by African-American women has grown by 164%.
 Yet despite the knowledge, innovation, and let’s face it – the hustle, minority entrepreneurs, are being shut out when it comes to access to capital.
 However, many Black and Brown celebrities are growing their investment portfolios and flexing their VC muscle.
 Not only are they investing in startups and hooking up founders with serious capital, but they are also using their platform and wealth to empower minority-led businesses and advocate for a more equitable playing field.